 Bariatric surgery is one of the most effective and well-known treatments for obesity.
 Although it is more commonly known as weight loss surgery, it is not exclusively used for delivering significant results of weight reduction.
 Bariatric surgery also enhances the effects that insulin has on the body’s metabolic capacity.
-In other words, the ability of insulin being absorbed by the body.
+In other words, the ability of insulin to be absorbed by the body.

 The main objective of this review is to understand and investigate how the physiology of adipose tissue changes within the body.
 Specifically, the intensity of metabolic impact that bariatric surgery has on the body.